Code-Institute-Submissions/movie-db-ms3/README.md

 * HTML5 - The project uses templates are all created using HTML.
 * CSS3 - The project uses CSS to style the HTML elements.
-* JavaScript - The project uses JavaScript for mobile sidenav and delete confim window.
+* JavaScript - The project uses JavaScript for mobile sidenav and delete confirm window.
 * Python - The project uses Python to run the application.
 * Flask - The project uses Flask as a framework.
 * Jinja - The project uses Jinja as the programming language.